 Here is the reality, with the rise of technology, training is no longer confined to classroom settings or online courses.
 It can be micro-training through mobile apps with snackable doses of information pushed out daily to users.
-It can be virtual and interactive hands-on training through augmented reality or even just on-point educational videos on YouTube or topical-driven podcasts that you can listen anywhere.
+Training can be virtual and interactive hands-on through augmented reality.
+It can even be an on-point educational video on YouTube or topical-driven podcasts that you can listen anywhere.

 There are also different content-syndication platforms that enable you to easily share your training materials on any platforms.
 You can use Loom to record your training, then share on YouTube, via email, or any social media platform you desire.
 Anybody in the company can be a content creator.

-The boundaries of training roles and responsibilities between different functional groups has begun to fade with the rise of technology.
-It raises the question: who owns sales training?
+The boundaries of training roles and responsibilities between different functional groups have begun to fade with the rise of technology.
+It begs the question: who owns sales training?
 HR, sales or functional or product groups?

 Conventionally, sales training tends to reside within the sales organizations.
 A sales-enablement manager or a sales-training manager who is responsible for sales onboarding and training may develop a continuous training regimen, from a pre-onboarding curriculum to continuous onboarding or annual refreshers and updates using different medium and technologies.